dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Encapsulation

-> **Definition:**a class that references one or more objects of other classes in instance variables.
+> **Definition:** A class that references one or more objects of other classes in instance variables.

 **Code Example:**
 ```